freenas/freenas-docs/userguide/snippets/xseries.rst

 *115200 baud, 8 data bits, 1 stop bit, no parity, no flow control*

-Wait two minutes after the X series has been connected to power, then press :kbd:`Enter` to display the console menu.
+Wait two minutes after the X-Series has been connected to power, then press :kbd:`Enter` to display the console menu.
 Find the message starting with :literal:`The web user interface is at:` and write down the IP address shown.
-**After viewing the X series console, disconnect the black USB serial cable and reconnect the gray System Management cable** to the system serial console port, #10 on :numref:`Figure %s <x_back>`.
+**After viewing the X-Series console, disconnect the black USB serial cable and reconnect the gray System Management cable** to the system serial console port, #10 on :numref:`Figure %s <x_back>`.